netgrp/pop-captive/README.md

   * Catch errors in a more general manner
 * Log files
   * Gunicorn logs save in a easy to access way with logrotate if required
-  * Do not store all access logs in one file.
-Name by date and perform logrotate to not keep data forever.
-E.g. format: /var/log/pop-captive/pop-captive-YYYYMMDD.
-Keeping 400 days of logs should be fine (Check current status for k-net when implementing)
   * Logrotate on any log this application generates!
   * Save info that can be used for debugging for normal errors to help users.
 * User experience: Redirect to intended page instead of https://pop.dk/